 When you install a Nest thermostat, you’re prompted for information that will help your thermostat work correctly.
-For example, is your thermostat located in a home or a business, and what’s the ZIP code of the building?
-This information helps us customize your experience by, for example, retrieving weather information for your neighborhood.
-In addition, the Nest thermostat pulls information directly from your heating and cooling (HVAC) system, as applicable, to learn its capabilities — for example, does your system provide heating and cooling or heating alone?
+For example, is your thermostat located in a home or a business, and what’s the postal code of the building?
+This information helps us customise your experience by, for example, retrieving weather information for your neighbourhood.
+In addition, the Nest thermostat pulls information directly from your heating and cooling (HVAC) system, as applicable, to learn its capabilities – for example, does your system provide heating and cooling, or only heating?
 Answering these questions helps us set up an initial program that will keep you comfortable.

 Data from device sensors

-When you install Nest Protect, you’ll be asked for information like your home address or ZIP code, as well as where in your home you’re installing your device.
-This information helps to customize your experience by, for example, enabling Nest Protect to inform you where an event is occurring, or to better schedule features like Sound Check to run during certain hours of the day.
+When you install Nest Protect, you’ll be asked for information like your home address or postal code, as well as where in your home you’re installing your device.
+This information helps to customise your experience by, for example, enabling Nest Protect to inform you where an event is occurring, or to better schedule features like Sound Check to run during certain hours of the day.

 Data from device sensors

-When you install Nest Cam, you’ll be asked for certain basic information like your camera name, camera description, home address, ZIP code, and the location in your home where you’re installing Nest Cam.
-This information is used to personalize your experience — for example, to tell you which device is triggering a notification.
+When you install Nest Cam, you’ll be asked for certain basic information like your camera name, camera description, home address, postal code and the location in your home where you’re installing Nest Cam.
+This information is used to personalise your experience – for example, to tell you which device is triggering a notification.

 Data from device sensors